Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Experiments

 \subsection{Error Analysis}

-To understand \textit{where} errors occur, we categorize failures at three levels: (1) \textit{call-level}---among function calls the model produces, what fraction have incorrect function names vs.\ incorrect parameters; (2) \textit{parameter-level}---among calls with correct function names, comparing errors in query-derived parameters vs.\ dependency-propagated parameters; and (3) \textit{sequence-level}---whether the model completes the full workflow.
+To understand \textit{where} errors occur, we categorize failures at the call level (function name vs.\ parameter errors), parameter level (query-derived vs.\ dependency-propagated), and sequence level (workflow completion).
+Qualitative case studies are provided in \Cref{app:case-studies} in the appendix.